vuepress-theme-hope/vuepress-theme-hope/docs/shared/src/node/content.md

   /**
    * Tags which is considered as custom elements
    *
-   * @description This is used to determine whether a tag is a custom element since all vue components are removed in excerpt */ isCustomElement?: (tagName: string) => boolean;
+   * @description This is used to determine whether a tag is a custom element since all unknown tags are removed in excerpt */ isCustomElement?: (tagName: string) => boolean;
 }